Ultra South Africa: 2021

 During the Johannesburg leg of if its 7th edition, organisers confirmed that Ultra South Africa will return to Cape Town and Johannesburg for its 8th edition on 26 & 27 February 2021.
 Unfortunately, due to the COVID-19 pandemic, the organisers announced on 22 January 2021 that the festival will not be taking place in 2021.
-The eight edition will now take place on 10 & 11 March 2023, with the Cape Town event heading to a new venue, The Kenilworth Racecourse while the Johannesburg leg will return to its home at the Nasrec Expo Center.
+The eighth edition will now take place on 10 & 11 March 2023, with the Cape Town event heading to a new venue, The Kenilworth Racecourse while the Johannesburg leg will return to its home at the Nasrec Expo Center.

 2023

-On 21 September 2022, ULTRA South Africa announced its return after a two year hiatus due to the COVID-19 pandemic.
-The eighth edition of Ultra South Africa took place on March 10 in Cape Town and March 11 2023 in Johannesburg.
-Tickets went on sale on September 24th at 08:00 with both tier 1 and tier 2 GA and VIP selling out within a few hours.
+On 21 September 2022, ULTRA South Africa announced its return after a two-year hiatus due to the COVID-19 pandemic.
+The eighth edition of Ultra South Africa took place on March 10 in Cape Town and March 11, 2023 in Johannesburg.
+Tickets went on sale on September 24 at 08:00 with both tier 1 and tier 2 GA and VIP selling out within a few hours.
+The lineup included Oliver Heldens, Goldfish (band), Alesso, Timmy Trumpet, Fisher (musician), Joris Voorn, and Kölsch (artist) amongst other local and regional artists.

 2024

-On 11 March 2023, organisers announced that Ultra South Africa will return in 2024 and will once again take place in Cape Town and Johannesburg on 01 and 02 March 2024 respectively.
+On 27 July 2023, organisers announced that Ultra South Africa will return in 2024 and will once again take place in Cape Town and Johannesburg on 1 &2 March 2024 respectively.
+Artists included Skrillex, as well as Steve Aoki, Afrojack, W&W and Vintage Culture.